Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Hurricanes Betting Insights

-- The Hurricanes have won 51 of their 77 games when favored on the moneyline this season (66.2%).
+- The Hurricanes have won 51 of their 77 games when listed as a moneyline favorite this season (66.2%).

-- The Hurricanes have an implied moneyline win probability of 60.0% in this contest.
+- Based on this matchup's moneyline, the Hurricanes have an implied win probability of 60.0%.

 Hurricanes vs Panthers Additional Info